 Hi, my name is Huib Schoots.
 This is my alternative resumé.
 My conventional resumé is here.
 My resumé as a mind map can be found here.
-On this page you can read about what I think is important to know about me.
+On this page, you can read about what I think is important to know about me.

-Together with my stakeholders I achieve the desired goals.
+Together with my stakeholders, I achieve the desired goals.
 Solving problems is always a challenge right up my alley.
 My knowledge and experience combined with my proactive mentality, entrepreneurial spirit, passion and communication skills enable me to make (complex) projects a success.
 I have a lot of experience in designing, implementing and improving structured (agile) test processes within organizations.
 But I also like to work as a hands-on tester.

 I am open, honest and often straightforward.
 I am a passionate and energetic person who can enthuse people.
 I am a team player and social networker who likes to connect people.
-My ideal job is a combination of improving / creating stuff, learning and teaching / coaching.
+My ideal job is a combination of improving/creating stuff, learning and teaching/coaching.

 Everything I do, I do with passion.
 What keeps me moving is energy and passion.
 I need challenges to feel comfortable.
 Add to that that I want to be good in almost everything I do.
 Not just good, but the very best.
 All that makes that my surroundings sometimes suffer from me because I always want to more and do better.
 Fortunately, I have an above average energy level and that helps me do what I do.
 This video of Steve Jobs summarizes how I work.

 I’m curious.
-This is an important characteristic in a software tester.
-Richard Feynman, the Nobel Prize winner was a tester, though he was officially natural scientist.
-In this video, “The pleasure of finding things out” he talks about certainty, knowledge and doubt (from 47:20).
+This is an important characteristic in a coach and software tester.
+Richard Feynman, the Nobel Prize winner was a tester, though he was officially a natural scientist.
+In this video, “The pleasure of finding things out” he talks about certainty, knowledge, and doubt (from 47:20).
 Critical thinking about observations and information is important in my work!
 Richard Feynman never took anything for granted.
 He took the scientific approach and thought critical about his work.
 He doubted a lot and asked many questions to verify.

 Because of my curiosity, I want to know everything.
 This has one big advantage: I want to develop and practice continuous learning.
 The great thing about my job is that testers get paid for learning: testing is gathering information about things that are important to stakeholders to inform decisions.
 I love to read and I read a lot to discover new things.
 I also ask for feedback on my work to develop myself continuously.
 Lately, experiential learning has my special attention.
 I wrote a column about why I like this way of learning.
 When it comes to learning, two great TED videos come to mind: “Schools kill creativity” and “building a school in the cloud“.
 These videos tell a story about how we learn and why schools (or learning in general) should change.

 People take the central place in my work.
 I have learned over the years that vulnerability can make you powerful rather than weak.
 I have also learned my share about leadership.
 The TED Talk “How Great Leaders Inspire Action” by Simon Sinek is still a great inspiration for me after seeing it years ago.
 Just as Steve Jobs says in his speech: “How to live before you die“.
 He speaks about following curiosity and intuition.
 About trust in yourself.
-About following your heart, even when it takes you from the well worn path.
+About following your heart, even when it takes you off the well-worn path.
 People are a great source of inspiration for me and I learn every project again from the people I meet.

 To really understand something, you should be able to explain it to another person.
 That’s what my math teacher told me in high school and he was right.
 Test techniques are a good example, I really began to understand them, when teaching testing courses.
 I had to explain them in courses and testers were asked smart questions about it.
 Knowledge sharing is an essential part of my work.
 I like doing workshops and classes and I speak regularly at conferences.